 Which ProForm Treadmill Should You Buy?

-There are two main groupings of ProFrom treadmills, including the Pro and Carbon series.
+There are two main groupings of ProFrom treadmills: the Pro and Carbon series.

-The Pro series is the most expensive and is designed for serious runners with 60-inch running decks and powerful treadmill motors.
+The Pro series is more expensive and is designed for serious runners with 60-inch running decks and powerful treadmill motors.
 Additionally, they are foldable with EasyLift assist, which are gas shocks for safe folding and unfolding.
-These treadmills also feature both incline and decline training.
+These treadmills also feature both incline and decline levels.

-Although the capabilities of these treadmills vary quite a bit, here are the similarities all six model share:
+Although the capabilities of these treadmills vary quite a bit, they do have some similarities:

 RELATED: Best cardio machine